mermaid-js/mermaid/docs/README.md

 So less time needs be spent on documenting, as a separate and laborious task. <br/>
 Even non-programmers can create diagrams through the [Mermaid Live Editor](https://github.com/mermaidjs/mermaid-live-editor). <br/>
 [Mermaid Overview](./n00b-overview.md) has video tutorials.
-Use Mermaid with your favorite applications, check out the list of [Integrations and Usages of Mermaid](./integrations.md).
+Want to see what can be built with mermaid, or what applications already support it?
+Read the [Integrations and Usages for Mermaid](./integrations.md).

 For a more detailed introduction to Mermaid and some of it's more basic uses, look to the [Beginner's Guide](https://mermaid-js.github.io/mermaid/#/n00b-overview) and [Usage](./usage.md).